 23rd February 2007 at Armley Mills Industrial Museum: Interview conducted by KS2 pupils at St Bartholomew’s CofE Primary School, Leeds as part of the MLA Yorkshire funded “Back to the 50s” project.

 This is a film of an Interview with David Harrison, who worked on his father’s fish stall on St Andrew’s Dock in Hull, made by students from York St John University as part of the Record Project on the fishing industry of Hull.
 The interview was presumably meant to be accompanied with a viewing of films, but instead takes on a more informal character.
 Some of the interview can be found on the Record Project Films (4170 and 4184).

 This film contains footage from the nursery school within Bradford Technical College and from a barbering class where some students are learning how to cut hair.

-This film gives an insight into the workings of a mail order company.
+This film gives an insight into the workings of the Grattan mail order company.
 The is footage of the process from the moment the customers give their order to the agent, right through the order process and finishes with the order being posted.

 This film is part of the C.H.
 Wood collection and shows the working life of a Lister's Knitting Adviser.
 The film contains footage of the woman in her office, helping customers in various wool shops and demonstrating how to knit.